Russian foreign agent law: 2020s

 In September 2021 the law was amended and included a 60-item list of topics, covering which could be punished with adding to the register of foreign agents.
 By December 2021, more than 100 Russian media outlets were declared foreign agents, many of them were forced to close.
-No trial required, a request from the Justice Ministry is enough for declaring a person or organization ‘a foreign agent’, the Ministry doesn’t explain the reasons for inclusion.
+No trial required, a request from the Justice Ministry is enough for declaring a person or organization ‘a foreign agent’, the Ministry does not explain the reasons for inclusion.
 There are many cases when it contradicts common sense, for instance, the Golos Association was declared foreign agent for receiving the Sakharov Prize.
 The extended Foreign Agent law allowed the authorities to shut down Russia's oldest human rights NGO ‘Memorial’.

 A 2021 report by OVD-Info goes into great detail about the existing legislation and practice of its application.
 While the government claims that the designation does not prevent freedom of speech, and merely ensures transparency about who is speaking, the report clearly indicates that the regulation had a strong chilling effect on media, which avoid quoting organizations and individuals designated as foreign agents, and the designated themselves withdraw from public debate as result of high financial fines imposed by Roscomnadzor for example for missing a long legal disclaimer even on a social media share of someone else's post.
 Furthermore, any entities designated as foreign agents are prohibited from acting as election observers, legislative experts, candidates to public supervisory commissions and other public functions.
 At the same time the criteria for the designation are extremely broad and vague, from actually receiving foreign grants to "participation in an international conference with accommodation at the expense of the organizer", "gift from friends or relatives living abroad" or even transfer of own funds from an own account in foreign currency.